Nexmo/nexmo-developer/_documentation/en/redact/overview.md

 ## Concepts

-There are two ways that you can redact personal information from the Nexmo platform via tools provided by us, the Redact API and the general product APIs.
+There are two ways that you can redact personal information from the Vonage API platform via tools provided by us, the Redact API and the general product APIs.
 Each of these options has a different use case and interaction model.

 ### Redact API

-When you use Nexmo communication APIs, we create a transaction record of the activity, which we call a `CDR` (short for `call detail record`, a telecommunications industry term).
+When you use Vonage communication APIs, we create a transaction record of the activity, which we call a `CDR` (short for `call detail record`, a telecommunications industry term).
 This can be viewed by our customers and support staff for various purposes, including testing and debugging, diagnosing user issues, and reconciling the CDR against a customer transaction record.

-The Redact API can be used to remove personal data from a CDR stored in the Nexmo platform.
+The Redact API can be used to remove personal data from a CDR stored in the Vonage platform.
 Personal data held in the platform generally means a person's phone number, and for messages, the body of the message itself.

 To use the Redact API:

-1. Make a request to a Nexmo API.
+1. Make a request to a Vonage API.
 Save the ID returned in the response in your database for later reference
 2. When you receive a right to erasure request, fetch all IDs associated with that user from your database
-3. For each ID, make a request to the [Nexmo Redact API](/api/redact)
+3. For each ID, make a request to the [Vonage Redact API](/api/redact)

-To request access to the Nexmo Redact API, please visit [this page](https://info.nexmo.com/RedactAPI.html)
+To request access to the Vonage Redact API, please visit [this page](https://info.nexmo.com/RedactAPI.html)

 ### Product API

-Redaction from certain Nexmo APIs is not supported by the Redact API as either the data stored is controlled by the customer, or because Nexmo cannot identify what is personal data and what is not.
+Redaction from certain Vonage APIs is not supported by the Redact API as either the data stored is controlled by the customer, or because Vonage cannot identify what is personal data and what is not.
 These cases are detailed below.

 #### Voice API